-- The development of a local contact and communication database tool - Maximising local Secondary and/or Primary Schools as a MVPA hub - Development of a range of sport participation and recruitment strategies - Incorporating MVPA more specifically and effectively into programs - Development of key messages for individuals within target groups - Addressing the affordability of sport participation - Gaining buy-in from the major beneficiaries of increasing levels of physically active people
+- The development of a local contact and communication database tool for use as a Contact Directory - Maximising local Secondary and/or Primary Schools as a MVPA hub • - Development of a range of sport participation and recruitment strategies • - Incorporating MVPA more specifically and effectively into programs • - Development of key messages for individuals within target groups - Addressing the affordability of sport participation • - Gaining buy-in from the major beneficiaries of increasing levels of physically active people

-CAS believes that the challenge to decrease physical inactivity in Australia by 15% over 5 years is achievable.
-Over 3 million more Australians will be more active and will be achieving the Government's NPASBG guidelines.
-This will elevate compliance by the Australian population with the NPASBG guidelines from 43% to 58% by 2021.
+The Confederation of Australian Sport (CAS) believes that the challenge to increase the number of people meeting PA guidelines by 15% over 5 years is achievable.
+Over 3.3 million more Australians will be more active which will result in the proportion of Australians meeting national physical activity guidelines will increase from 43% to 58% by 2021.